 Areolas: Your areolas will grow larger and become slightly darker in color.
 The darker color helps the baby to distinguish nipple from skin, making it easier to latch on.
 You may also notice small bumps on the surface of your areolas.
 These bumps are called Montgomery’s tubercles.
 These are harmless, and the oil they produce actually provides an antibacterial shield and keeps the nipples from drying out and cracking.
 You should only rinse them with water and not soap, to ensure that you don’t wash away your body’s natural defense against germs.

 Bras: As noted above, the sudden increase in size that accompanies pregnancy can cause you to gain a cup size or two, or possibly even more.
 For the sake of your own comfort, you will need to change the type of bra you wear.
 Some people will tell you to avoid underwire bras because the wiring can somehow interfere with the function of the milk ducts, but there is no evidence to support this belief.
 There is no reason not to wear an underwire bra, provided it fits well and the wires don’t dig into your flesh.
 Most women find maternity bras to more comfortable, however.
 The advantage of maternity bras is that they include extra rows of hooks, making it possible for you to adjust the bra as your breasts get larger.
 It may also be a good idea to put pads in your bra in order to absorb any colostrum or milk that may leak out during pregnancy or breastfeeding.

 If you plan to breastfeed your baby, you may want to consider being fitted for a nursing bra.
-Nursing bras are equipped with cups that unzip or unhook, which makes breastfeeding more convenient.
+Nursing bras are equipped with cups that unzip or unhook, exposing the breast, which makes breastfeeding more convenient.
 The best time for such a fitting is a month or two prior to your due date; by this time your breasts will have grown as large as they are going to.

 Talking to Your Doctor